The Rose Tattoo is a play by Tennessee Williams, first produced in 1950.

-- Replacement Love Interest: Serafina notices that Alvaro, aside from his face, has a body like that of her late husband Rosario.
+- Replacement Goldfish: Serafina notices that Alvaro, aside from his face, has a body like that of her late husband Rosario.
 She is startled again when Alvaro mentions that the truck he drives has bananas in it, though it's an 8-ton truck, not a 10-ton truck like the one Rosario drove, and it's just bananas.
 When Serafina tells Alvaro that Rosario had a rose tattoo on his chest, Alvaro gets one for himself, and puts rose oil in his hair to make the resemblance almost complete.

 - Retirony: When Assunta tells Serafina that her husband's job smuggling dope under bananas in his 10-ton truck could lead him to get killed, Serafina protests that tonight is his last run for the Brothers Romano and that he can start making his own living tomorrow.
 Serafina waits in vain for the return of the truck and its driver, which meet a fiery end together before next morning.